johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 ## Representationless Number Type

 A **representationless** `Number` type would be tricky, but possible.
 In practice, the result of numerical operations needs to have a finite precision, otherwise numerical values would tend to grow indefinitely as mathematical operations are applied to the output of other mathematical operations -- especially division operations.
-And different ways of representing numeric values imply different operations: division using floating point, decimal floating point, rational, and integer precision all produce different results.
+And different ways of representing numeric values imply different logic for mathematical operations: division using floating point, decimal floating point, rational, and integer precision all produce different results.

 So you would not be able to do a simple division on a representationless numeric value unless you explicitly specified the division function to use.